- Is There a Security Deposit Limit in Georgia?

 Is There a Security Deposit Limit in Georgia?

 No, there are no security deposit limits or maximum security deposit amount.
-As a landlord, you can ask for any amount as a security deposit when a renter leases your rental premises.
+As a landlord, you can ask for any amount as a security deposit when a tenant chooses to rent your premises.
 However, you’ll want to be reasonable with security deposits even if there is no law.

 As a landlord, overcharging or undercharging your tenants with fees is never ideal.
 Generally, having your tenant pay either one or two month's rent for your rental as a security deposit should suffice.
 As a landlord, make sure to include this term in your lease agreement.